uktrade/iigb-beta-content/content/_labels/labels.md

  ar_SA: لا
 form_jumbo_title:
  label:
   de_DE:
-   en_US: To find out more about taking your investment forward, contact our Investment Services team for:
+  en_US: 'To find out more about taking your investment forward, contact our Investment Services team for:'
   zh_CN:
   ja_JP:
   es_ES:
   pt_BR:
   pt_INT:
   ar_SA:
  options:
   '0': Insights into the UK market
   '1': Help building connections
   '2': Information about specific investment opportunities and practical support
   de_DE:
   - Insights into the UK market
   - Help building connections
   - Information about specific investment opportunities and practical support
   en_US:
   - Insights into the UK market
   - Help building connections
   - Information about specific investment opportunities and practical support
   zh_CN:
   - Insights into the UK market
   - Help building connections
   - Information about specific investment opportunities and practical support
   ja_JP:
   - Insights into the UK market
   - Help building connections
   - Information about specific investment opportunities and practical support
   es_ES:
   - Insights into the UK market
   - Help building connections
   - Information about specific investment opportunities and practical support
   pt_BR:
   pt_INT:
   - Insights into the UK market
   - Help building connections
   - Information about specific investment opportunities and practical support
   ar_SA:
   - Insights into the UK market
   - Help building connections
   - Information about specific investment opportunities and practical support
 form_jumbo_content:
  de_DE:
  en_US: The team may put investors in touch with a UK government office in your region to support you with advice relevant to your country.